 Transfer and transformation hub

-As part of the scientific support for the Startchancen program, the Transfer and Transformation Hubs located at RPTU in Landau and Dipf Berlin & Frankfurt play a central role as bridging institutions.
+The Transfer and Transformation Hubs, located at RPTU in Landau and at the DIPF | Leibniz Institute for Research and Information in Education, play a central role as bridging institutions in the scientific support of the Startchancen program.
 They act as regional offices of a joint structure.

-The Transfer and Transformation Hubs are part of the CHANCEN network and support the federal states in effectively transferring the Startchancen program into practice.
+The transfer and transformation hubs are part of the CHANCEN network and support the federal states in effectively transferring the Startchancen program into practice.
 The focus here is on translating scientific concepts from the CHANCEN network's competence centers into country-specific structures and requirements.
 The hubs support country stakeholders on several levels - in an advisory, qualifying and strategic capacity.

-Tasks of the hubs:
+Tasks of the hubs

 Advice & support: